antithesishq/antithesis-sdk-net/README.md

 # Antithesis .NET SDK

 ### Under Development
 This SDK is under development.
-Once ready, an offical version will be announced, and a new version will be published to NuGet.
+Once ready, an official version will be announced, and a new version will be published to NuGet.

 This package contains types for .NET applications to use to integrate with [Antithesis](https://antithesis.com).
 * The Assert class enables defining [test properties](https://antithesis.com/docs/using_antithesis/properties/)